marce1l/snipers/README.md

 - Check current ERC-20 tokens and ETH balances
 - Monitor ETH wallets for new ERC-20 token transactions
 - Check ETH gas fees and estimated uniswap transaction costs
+- Scan ERC-20 tokens for potential red flags
+- Snipe new tokens after they have passed basic safety checks (on-chain transactions not yet implemented, currently just sends a notification)

 ## Setting up your environment